Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Geometry of Coulomb Branch

 Up to this point, we have considered the case where only the ramification parameters $\talpha_j$ are non-zero, while the other parameters are set to zero, i.e., $\tbeta_j = 0$ and $\tgamma_j = 0$.
 However, when the ramification parameters $\tbeta_j$ and $\tgamma_j$—which correspond to the masses in the SU(2) SQCD, as in \eqref{mass_monodromy}—are turned on, the configuration of the Hitchin fibration \eqref{Hitchin-fibration} undergoes a significant change.

 In our example of $\MH(C_{0,4},\SU(2))$, the Hitchin fibration is an elliptic fibration over an affine base $\cB_H$, with some singular fibers.
 The introduction of the parameters $\tbeta_j$ and $\tgamma_j$ modifies the types and configurations of these singular fibers.
-However, since our focus is the representation theory of $\SH$, which is the deformation quantization of $\scO(\X)$ with respect to the holomorphic symplectic form $\Omega_J = \omega_K + i \omega_I$, the variation in the ramification parameters $\tbeta_j$ does not affect the form of $\Omega_J$.
-Therefore, the ramification parameters $\tbeta_j$ do not play a role in this context so that we set $\tbeta_j=0$ for the sake of simplicity.
+However, since the holomorphic symplectic form $\Omega_J$ does not depend on the ramification parameters $\tbeta_j$, the representation theory of $\SH$ is insensitive to these parameters.
+Thus, for simplicity, we set $\tbeta_j=0$.
 Hence, this subsection will focus on classifying the singular fibers and the second homology classes in the Hitchin fibration when the parameters $\tgamma_k$ are turned on.
 Although our motivation comes from the brane quantization on the Hitchin moduli space, this subsection also serves as the detailed analysis of low-energy dynamics of the SU(2) $N_f=4$ Seiberg-Witten theory.

 The possible types of singular fibers in an elliptic fibration have been systematically classified by Kodaira \cite{kodaira1964structure,kodaira1966structure}.
 The types of Kodaira singular fibers in the Hitchin fibration can be determined from the Seiberg-Witten curve \eqref{SW-Nf4-generic} through two steps.
 The first step is to convert the Seiberg-Witten curve \eqref{SW-Nf4-generic} into the Weierstrass form $y^2=x^3+a(u) x+b(u)$ \cite{kodaira1964structure,neron1964modeles}.
 The second step is to find a vanishing locus $u=u_*$ of its discriminant \be \frakD(u_*):=-16\left(4 a(u_*)^3+27 b(u_*)^2\right), \ee where $u_*$ is the location of a singular fiber at the Hitchin base $\cB_H$.
 The vanishing orders of $a(u)$, $b(u)$, and $\frakD(u)$ at this specific $u_*$ determine the Kodaira type of the singular fiber.
 The concrete method is well-known in the literature (see, for instance, \cite[\S4.1]{Weigand:2018rez}), so we omit the details.